Andreas-Menzel/FlatpakSync/README.md

 # FlatpakSync

+Automatically create a list of all installed Flatpak apps and easily install all of them with just one script execution!

+## Usage

-Create a backup file of all installed Flatpak apps.
+Create a file containing a list of all installed Flatpak apps.
 ```
-FlatpakSync.py --backup
+$ FlatpakSync.py --backup
 ```

 Install all Flatpak apps listed in the backup file.
 ```
-FlatpakSync.py --install
+$ FlatpakSync.py --install
 ```